 Maastricht offers a variety of different supermarkets.
-The biggest Dutch chains are Albert Heijn and Jumbo, which have the largest selection of goods and are to be found at multiple locations in Maastricht.
-Alternatively, there are also Aldi, Lidl, Jan Linders, Spar and Plus.
+The biggest Dutch chains are Albert Heijn (AH) and Jumbo, which have the largest selection of goods and are to be found at multiple locations in Maastricht.
+Alternatively, there are also Aldi, Lidl, Jan Linders, Spar, Plus and Coop.
 You can find the exact locations and opening hours here.

 There are also speciality stores in the city, like the Turkish supermarket Yildiz Plaza, and the Asian supermarket Amazing Oriental.

-You can also buy fresh fruit, vegetable, meat and fish at the market which is held every Wednesday and Friday in the Markt between 8:00 and 14:00.
+You can buy fresh fruit, vegetable, meat and fish at the market which is held every Wednesday and Friday in the Markt between 8:00 and 14:00.
 Lastly, there is the (very cool!)
 Bananenboxer market, which can be found inside a beautiful church – the Augustijnenkerk.
 They offer a wide variety of products, including fruits and vegetables, chocolate, tea, honey, and more.

 For any hygiene products and /or cleaning products, you will be looking for a drugstore.
 The major drugstores in Maastricht are Kruidvat, Etos, Trekpleister & DA.
 You can find the exact locations and opening hours here.

 If you are looking for building supplies or other items for DIY-projects you might be in need of a hardware store.
 In Maastricht you can find different hardware stores, such as Praxis, Formido, Gamma, or Karwei.
 You can find the exact locations and opening hours here.

 If you are need anything from study supplies to household articles then you can go to a department store.
 There are lots of options in Maastricht, like Hema and Bijenkorf.
 Hema is a lot cheaper, with generic houseware that is usually unbranded.
 Bijenkorf offers well-known brands and is more expensive.
 You can find the exact locations and opening hours here.

 Study supplies & books